tuxerator/burp/thesis/main.typ

   ]
 ] <par-dual-dijkstra>

-== Beer-Path Oracle
+== Beer-Path Oracle <beer-path-oracle>

 The beer-path oracle proposed by #cite(<Ghosh2023>, form: "prose") aims to reduce query times using precomputed results.
 It uses the _spatial coherence_ @Sankaranarayanan2005 property in road networks which observes similar characteristics for nodes spatially adjacent to each other.
-Or more percisely the coherence between shortest paths and distances between nodes and their spatial locations @Sankaranarayanan2005 @Sankaranarayanan2009.
+Or more precisely the coherence between the shortest paths and distances between nodes and their spatial locations @Sankaranarayanan2005 @Sankaranarayanan2009.
 We know for a set of source nodes $A$ and destination nodes $B$ they might share the same shortest paths if $A$ and $B$ are sufficiently far apart and the nodes contained in $A$ and $B$ are close together.
 This enables determining if a POI is in-path with respect to this group of nodes opposed to single pairs of nodes.

-The focus here is maximising the throughput where one can answer millions of in-path queries a second using a single machine.
+The focus here is maximizing the throughput where one can answer millions of in-path queries a second using a single machine.

 This approach though is not able to find multiple POIs one might want to visit without exceeding the detour bound.
 It is expected that the user only wants to visit one of the presented POIs.